 Frank Ford has heard of Falstaff's plan and decides to test his wife's fidelity.
 Pretending to be Master Broom, he pays Falstaff to seduce his wife on his behalf, twice almost catching them together.

 The Pages' daughter Anne is pursued by three suitors.
-The French physician Doctor Caius is her mother's choice, whilst her father favours Slender, Justice Shallow's kinsman.
+The French physician Doctor Caius is her mother's choice, whilst her father prefers Slender, Justice Shallow's kinsman.
 Anne herself is in love with Fenton.

-Mistress Quickly is being paid by all three suitors to advance their cause.
+Mistress Quickly is being paid by all three suitors to promote their cause.

 A duel between Doctor Caius and Parson Evans is averted when the Host of the Garter Inn plays a trick on them, and they in turn pay him back.